ChALkeR/notes/Gathering-weak-npm-credentials.md

 # Gathering weak npm credentials

-_Or how I obtained direct publish access to 13% of npm packages (including popular ones)._\
+_Or how I obtained direct publish access to 14% of npm packages (including popular ones)._\
-_The estimated number of packages potentially reachable through dependency chains is 52%._
+_The estimated number of packages potentially reachable through dependency chains is 53%._

+_Numbers updated on 2017-07-01 — minor changes and fixes._

 ---